New Southern Sky and Communications

 A number of complementary communications technologies will be explored further over the coming years.
 Data-link technology will be extended to some ground-ground communications (such as departure clearances) and the technology as a whole will be reviewed in the future.
 SATVOICE (satellite voice communication) technology is already installed in many aircraft, and New Southern Sky anticipates this technology being accepted as a primary means of voice communication in oceanic airspace.

 Voice over Internet Protocol (VoIP) will also be introduced to enable linking to remote sites and for ground communication.
-Internet Protocol is being developed for aircraft applications but is not anticipated to be viable until after 2016.
+Internet Protocol is being developed for aircraft applications.
 Exchange of messages and digital data between aviation users will be made more efficient through the transition to the Air Traffic Service Message Handling System (AMHS) and ultimately to the Aeronautical Telecommunication Network (ATN).

 A key challenge in the future is communications for Remotely Piloted Aircraft Systems (RPAS).
-Remotely Piloted Aircraft policy considerations will need to include communications requirements to enable these aircraft to integrate into the system.
+Policy considerations will need to include communications requirements that enable these aircraft to integrate into the system.